Immortality

 You have sixteen great-great-grandparents.
 Your surname tracks one of them.

-The patrilineal naming system — father's surname passed to children — is the dominant system across most of recorded history and most of the world.
+The patrilineal naming system — father's surname passed to children — is the dominant convention across most of recorded history and most of the world.
 It creates the illusion of a single, unbroken lineage descending from one man to his sons to their sons.
 The family name.
 The dynasty.
 The house.
 The line.

 But the line is an accounting fiction.
 It tracks one inheritance pathway out of sixteen at the great-great-grandparent level, one out of thirty-two a generation further back, one out of sixty-four beyond that.
 Every other contributor — every mother, every maternal grandmother, every woman who carried and delivered and nursed every ancestor in the chain — is invisible to the ledger.
 She did not disappear from the biology.
 She disappeared from the record.

-The male surname made sense for the same reason all ledgers make sense: it tracks assets.
-Land, property, livestock, title, obligation — these are the things that violent men must agree on to avoid killing each other.
+The surname made sense for the same reason all ledgers make sense: it tracks assets.
+Land, property, livestock, title, obligation — these are the things that competing men must agree on to avoid killing each other.
 The surname is not a biological document.
 It is a property document.
 It tells other men who owns what, who inherits what, who has claim to what.
 It exists because men with competing claims to resources will fight, and a naming convention that clarifies ownership reduces the fighting.

 Mitochondria are inherited exclusively from the mother.
 This is not contested, not emerging science, not a hypothesis.
 It is established molecular biology, taught in introductory genetics courses and then somehow never thought about again.